Better Greek

 There is no g in the Greek alphabet.

-So, if you want to make the g sound, you combine these two letters, γκ.
+If you want to make the g sound, you combine these two letters, γκ.

 γκ = g